Seniority in the United States Senate: Determining the beginning of a term

-The beginning of an appointment does not necessarily coincide with the date the Senate convenes or when the new senator is sworn in.
+The beginning of an appointment does not always coincide with the date the Senate convenes or when the new senator is sworn in.

 General elections

 In the case of senators first elected in a general election for the upcoming Congress, their terms begin on the first day of the new Congress.
 For most of American history this was March 4 of odd-numbered years, but effective from 1935 the 20th Amendment moved this to January 3 of odd-numbered years.

 Run-off elections and special elections

 In the case of senators elected in a run-off election occurring after the commencement of a new term, or a special election, their seniority date will be the date they are sworn in and not the first day of that Congress.
-A senator may be simultaneously elected to fill a term in a special election, and elected to the six-year term which begins on the upcoming January 3.
+A senator may be simultaneously elected to fill a term in a special election and elected to the six-year term which begins on the upcoming January 3.
 Their seniority is that of someone chosen in a special election.